 Department of Public Works crews plow and salt City streets and City parking lots to clear snow and ice.

 Things you can do to help include:

-- Move parked cars off the street so the snow plows can clear snow to the curb.
+- Move parked cars off-street so snow plows can clear snow to the curb.

-- If off-street parking is not available during predicted snowstorms, park on the EVEN side of the road (EXCEPTION: if your address is odd-numbered and the area across from your house is undeveloped, park on the odd side of the street)
+- If off-street parking is unavailable during predicted snowstorms, park on the side of the road with even-numbered houses; if your address is odd-numbered and the area across from your house is undeveloped, park on the odd-numbered side of the street.

 - The City is not responsible for clearing snow from driveways or driveway aprons - this is the resident's responsibility.
 If you begin to remove snow before the trucks are finished, be mindful that your driveway may need to be cleared more than once.